Kambah pram friendly walk directions

 4. After a few minutes you'll reach an underpass (under Marconi Crescent).
 Continue following the footpath through the underpass and past a children's playground on your left.
 Continue following the footpath as it becomes steeper and veers to the right leading into a narrow park between back fences and quiet cul de sacs, again ignoring any branches to the right or left.

-5. As the footpath levels out, it ends at t-junction with another footpath.
+5. As the footpath levels out, it ends at a t-junction with another footpath.
 There are two forks leading at an angle to a quiet street immediately ahead.
 Ignore these and turn hard right to follow the widest footpath.
 When it forks soon after, take the left wider fork heading slightly uphill again and leading into a bush-like park.

 This small park forms a pretty oasis in suburbia and at its highest point - and the highest point of the walk - offers sweeping views of the Tuggeranong Valley and Brindabella Mountains.